 Dollinger Master of Real Estate/Master of Business Administration

-The Dollinger Master of Real Estate Development/Master of Business Administration dual degree program enables students to expand their skills in planning, land development, marketing, decision sciences, accounting, management, finance and economics.
-The program is targeted for students who have a clear career goal of becoming real estate developers but who lack formal training in business.
+The Dollinger Master of Real Estate Development/Master of Business Administration dual degree program is designed to hone a student’s skills in planning, land development, marketing, decision sciences, accounting, management, finance and economics.
+The program is best-suited for students who have a clear career goal of becoming a real estate developer who understands all core aspects of the development process.
 The program normally requires two years (including summers) of full-time study in residence.

 Economics of Urban Land Use – Feasibility Studies (FBE 565) – 3 units